History of Chinese Buddhism: Daily life of nuns

-An important aspect of a nun was the practice of vegetarianism as it was heavily emphasized in the Buddhist religion to not harm any living creature for the purpose of them to consume.
+An important aspect of a nun was the practice of vegetarianism as it was heavily emphasized in the Buddhist religion to not harm any living creature for the purpose of consuming them.
 There were also some nuns who did not eat regularly, in an attempt to fast.
 Another dietary practice of nuns was their practice of consuming fragrant oil or incense as a "preparation for self-immolation by fire".

 Some daily activities of nuns include reading, memorizing, and reciting of Buddhist scriptures and religious texts.
 Another was meditation, as it is seen as the "heart of Buddhist monastic life".
 There are biographers explaining when nuns meditate they enter a state where their body of becomes hard, rigid, and stone-like where they are often mistaken as lifeless.

-Southern and Northern Dynasties (420–589) and Sui Dynasty (589–618 CE)

 Chan: pointing directly to the mind

 In the fifth century, the Chan (Zen) teachings began in China, traditionally attributed to the Buddhist monk Bodhidharma, a legendary figure.
 The school heavily utilized the principles found in the Laṅkāvatāra Sūtra, a sūtra utilizing the teachings of Yogācāra and those of Tathāgatagarbha, and which teaches the One Vehicle (Skt.
 Ekayāna) to buddhahood.
 In the early years, the teachings of Chan were therefore referred to as the "One Vehicle School".
 The earliest masters of the Chan school were called "Laṅkāvatāra Masters", for their mastery of practice according to the principles of the Laṅkāvatāra Sūtra.

 The principal teachings of Chan were later often known for the use of so-called encounter stories and koans, and the teaching methods used in them.
 Nan Huai-Chin identifies the Laṅkāvatāra Sūtra and the Diamond Sūtra (Vajracchedikā Prajñāpāramitā Sūtra) as the principle texts of the Chan school, and summarizes the principles succinctly: